 What is your ‘back story?’ a PR guru asked me?
 She might now wish she had never asked…

-The last four years have been a complete ball-ache (well a back ache to be more accurate.
-In fact it has been a back-absolute-agony!).
+The last four years have been a complete ball-ache (well a back ache to be more accurate).
+Four long years of chronic pain and the joyous side effects!

 One morning in late November, 2012, I tried to get out of bed and couldn’t move without banshee screaming.
 The pain was like nothing I had ever experienced which is saying something having birthed my three children (one back to back and one whopper) at home with no more pain relief than hot water and a paracetamol.
 I managed to drag myself to the top of the stairs, calling for help then passed out on the bathroom floor in an undignified state of undress.